Bitcoin Cash (BCH) Taxes 2026 – IRS Reporting Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →On August 1, 2017, Bitcoin forked into Bitcoin (BTC) and Bitcoin Cash (BCH).
-Every holder of Bitcoin at block 478,558 received an equal amount of BCH.
-The IRS issued Revenue Ruling 2019-24 clarifying that forked tokens received are taxable as ordinary income at their fair market value on the date of receipt (or first time you have dominion and control over them).
+Start for free →August 1, 2017: Bitcoin forked.
+Every BTC holder at block 478,558 woke up with an equal amount of BCH in their wallet.
+The IRS had something to say about that.
+Revenue Ruling 2019-24 made it clear: forked tokens are ordinary income at fair market value the moment you have dominion and control over them.

 Cost Basis for Forked BCH